Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Relational Time, Quantum Clocks, and the Page-Wootters Formalism

-for which the physical states take the following form of Eq (\ref{eq:global_state_v2}) with the system Hamiltonian being $\ham_S = (mc^{2}) \: \eye_{S} + \hat{\pi}_{S}$. \\ \\ To probe the relationship between coordinate time $t$ and the proper time $\tau$ of the system, we consider the probability that the system's proper time $\tau_S$ reads some value $\tau$ conditioned on the coordinate time reading $t_c = t$.
-We can compute this conditional probability from the global physical state of Eq. (\ref{eq:global_state_v2}) by applying the projective measurements $\hat{E}_{t}(t) = \ket{t}\bra{t}$ and $\hat{E}_{S}(\tau) = \ket{\tau}_{S}\bra{\tau}$ (operators are paired with the relevant identity operators to be able to act on the full Hilbert space $\hs$) along with the Born rule\cite{Smith:2019imm},
+for which the physical states take the form of Eq (\ref{eq:global_state_v2}) with the system Hamiltonian being $\ham_S = m \: \eye_{S} + \hat{\pi}_{S}$.
+We indicate the non-interacting nature of the coordinate time with the quantum clock system by denoting the constraint as $\J_0$. \\ \\ To probe the relationship between coordinate time $t$ and the proper time $\tau$ of the system, we consider the probability that the system's proper time $\tau_S$ reads some value $\tau$ conditioned on the coordinate time reading $t_c = t$.
+This approach is inspired by the analysis of Ref. \cite{Smith:2019imm} where the special relativistic time dilation in quantum clocks is considered (see, for instance, \cite{CastroRuiz2017, Castro_Ruiz_2020} and references therein, for a discussion about quantum clocks in a gravitational setup).
+We can compute the conditional probability from the global physical state of Eq. (\ref{eq:global_state_v2}) by applying the projective measurements $\hat{E}_{t}(t) = \ket{t}\bra{t}$ and $\hat{E}_{S}(\tau) = \ket{\tau}_{S}\bra{\tau}$ (operators are paired with the relevant identity operators to be able to act on the full Hilbert space $\hs$) along with the Born rule,